For best results, negotiate with yourself before negotiating with employers.

 - Too much of an increase – sounds like a nice problem to have, but if your offer is significantly higher than your current compensation (greater than 25%), it might be a cause to worry.
 Excessively high compensation offers are often signs of a bigger issue.
 This is where your due diligence homework comes in (salary surveys and reviews).
 Try to find someone in your network that has some inside information about the department/position you've been offered.

 - Salary increase is too low – while there is not a set percentage increase that you should expect when changing jobs, the job offer should reflect the risk of changing jobs.
 If you are leaving a current job, as opposed to looking while unemployed, there is a fair amount of risk.
-Less than a 10% increase might be an issue, but consider the following 9 items along with the compensation piece before making a decision.
+Less than a 10% increase might be an issue, but consider the below 9 points along with the compensation piece before making a decision.

 - Variable compensation – you should also consider any variable compensation such as bonuses, overtime pay and sales commissions where relevant.